 Daniel, working at an investment company, assesses a workplace based on how fast things are realized: ‘If for some reason it seems impossible to do something that you would normally have been able to realize in other workplaces for a long time, then you know that you work in an inefficient office. ‘

-This might be a sign of micro-managing, where bosses think they need all the controls, because their is no trust in their employees.
+This might be a sign of micro-managing, where bosses think they need all the controls because there is no trust in their employees.
 A sorry situation for all parties.

 7. Your boss is not averse to racist or sexist comments